riffomonas/code_club/_posts/2025-03-10-fentanyl-extract.md

 ## Original image

 Right click to save to your computer.
-The code below has been modified to read directly from this website
+Alternatively, the code below has been modified to read directly from this website with the help of `RCurl::getURLContent()`.

 <img src = "assets/images/chicago_drug_deaths.png" width = "400">